-- The Ocala National Forest is offering a Jewels of the Forest Recreation Pass. $60 with entrance to Juniper Springs, Salt Springs, Alexander Springs, Silver Glen Springs, Clearwater Lake and Wildcat Lake.
+- The Ocala National Forest is offering an Ocala National Forest Recreation Pass. $60 with entrance to Juniper Springs, Salt Springs, Alexander Springs, Silver Glen Springs, Clearwater Lake and Wildcat Lake.
 It is NOT a family pass, this is the per person price, but if you live near there and use the various recreation areas alot, it could be a good deal.

 - They have a campsite!
 You can reserve a campsite through Recreation.Gov